spinnaker/spinnaker.github.io/reference/artifacts/in-pipelines/index.md

 {% include toc %}

 Now that you have an idea of [what an artifact is](/reference/artifacts/) in Spinnaker, you need to understand how it's used within pipelines.
-An artifact arrives in a pipeline execution either from an external trigger (for example, a Docker image pushed to registry) or by getting fetched by a stage.
+An artifact arrives in a pipeline execution either from an external trigger (for example, a Docker image pushed to a registry) or by getting fetched by a stage.
 That artifact is then consumed by downstream stages based on pre-defined behavior.

 Spinnaker uses an "expected artifact" to enable a stage to fetch the needed artifact.